 We first perform temporal augmentation.
 At each iteration of the dataloader, we load the three pre-computed modalities of a video: RGB frames, optical flow, and audio.
 However, instead of simply sampling, augmenting, and returning a one-second clip from the video, it randomly samples two one-second clips, each from different parts of the same ten second video.
-The second of these clips is effectively a temporal augmentation of the first; it is the first clip shifted in time.
+The second of these clips is effectively a temporal augmentation of the first; it is a shift in time to a different part of the original video.
 Training the encoder to produce the same output invariant of this augmentation means different parts of the same video should yield the same representation.
-This temporal augmentation is performed half of the time; the other half of the time the same clip is duplicated and returned, corresponding to no temporal augmentation.

 After selecting two clips, spatial transformations are performed as shown in Figure 3.
 We use the same spatial augmentations for RGB and optical flow as CoCLR [2].
-Every clip is randomly cropped and resized back to $128 \times 128$ , and there is a 50% chance of a horizontal flip.
-Then, there is a 30% chance that the sample is subjected to additional augmentations: the sample is color-jittered, which randomly modifies the clip in saturation, contrast, brightness, and hue, Gaussian-blurred, and turned greyscale 20% of the time.
+Every clip is randomly cropped, and then has a random chance of being horizontally flipped, color-jittered, Gaussian-blurred, and turned greyscale.

-The audio portion of the two clips returned from temporal augmentation is augmented using SpecAugment [24], a data augmentation system designed specifically for audio.
-First, a time-warp is applied; the spectrogram is randomly perturbed in the time axis using a dense image warp.
+The spectrogram created from the audio portion of the two clips returned from temporal augmentation is randomly perturbed in the time axis using a dense image warp.
 Then, time and frequency masking are applied, corresponding to a vertical and a horizontal band of the spectrogram being randomly replaced with the mean value of the spectrogram.
-Figure 4 shows some samples of the augmentations applied on the three modalities we work with.